 What are my career prospects?

-Our graduates are highly sought after; typically, more than 90 per cent secure rewarding careers just six months after graduating.
+Our graduates are highly sought after; typically, more than 90 per cent secure graduate-level careers just six months after graduating.

-The skills we teach are highly transferable and you will be in demand from a variety of industries, such as:
+The skills we teach are highly transferable and in demand from a variety of industries, such as:

 - consumer electronics.